Free Shipping on Orders of $25 or More! (Shipping Only Available to the Continental U.S.)

 Dog flea treatment

 Your veterinarian can help you come up with a treatment plan to protect your pet from fleas.
+They will be able to provide you with suggestions on medications, treatments, and flea collars that would be best for your furry family member.
 It’s important to remember that fleas can be a problem year-round.
-If your pet is showing any signs of fleas, including abnormal scratching, set up an appointment with your veterinarian.
+If your pet is showing any signs of fleas, including abnormal scratching or hair loss, set up an appointment with your veterinarian.
+Together, you can come up with the best plan of action to help keep your pet healthy.

 Create a Protective Barrier